 If the building has a garage, CO alarms must be installed adjacent to each sleeping area of all condos/apartment/units above, below and beside the service room.

-Read the manufacturer’s instructions carefully and follow them exactly.
+Test your CO alarms at least once a month, according to the National Fire Protection Association.
+Read the manufacturer’s instructions on replacing alarms carefully and follow them exactly.
 Carbon monoxide alarms do not last forever.
 Check the expiry date on the alarm so that you know when to replace them.
 If you cannot find a date, replace the alarm.